jasommerset/react-agent-example/README.md

 - Inspired by the ReAct paper: [ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629)
 - Built with Google's Gemini LLM
-- Made with ❤️ for learning and fun!
+- Made with ❤️ for learning and demonstration